Radio-Interferometric Image Reconstruction with Denoising Diffusion Restoration Models: Methods

 \subsection{Data \& Training}

 Before using DDRM, we first need to train our DDPM model which serves as the data-driven prior.
 For this we used two different overlapping radio galaxy datasets.
 The first is a collection and combination of several catalogues using the VLA FIRST (Faint Images of the Radio Sky at Twenty-Centimeters) survey~\citep{becker1995first}, curated by~\cite{2023Griese}.
 It contains galaxies identified as FRI, FRII, compact, or bent sources.
-We also use 20k FIRST radio galaxies from the Radio Galay Zoo DR1~\citep{2025MNRAS.536.3488W}.
-These datasets contain images of radio galaxies of size $150\times150$ pixels and $300\times300$ pixels, respectively.
-We crop the larger images to $150\times150$ for consistency.
-The flux in both datasets is normalized to $F_{norm} \in [-1,1]$.
-This sample of radio galaxies comprise the set of our true images $\{\mathbf{x}\}$.
+We also use 20k FIRST radio galaxies from the Radio Galaxy Zoo DR1~\citep{2025MNRAS.536.3488W}.
+These datasets contain images of radio galaxies of size $150\times150$ pixels and $300\times300$ pixels, respectively, { and are flux-normalized to the range [0,1].
+We crop the larger images to $150\times150$ for consistency between the two datasets.} This sample of radio galaxies comprise the set of our true images $\{\mathbf{x}\}$.
 We use 200 images for validation data, 200 for test data, and 21,758 images for training following the validation and test split of \cite{2023Griese}.
-A selection of radio galaxies from the test dataset are shown in Figure~\ref{fig:data}
+A selection of radio galaxies from the test dataset are shown in Figure~\ref{fig:data}.

-For training the model, we use data augmentation, including random shifts with a maximum distance of 20 pixels, random rotation, vertical and horizontal flips, as well as multiplying each pixel in the image by a single randomly chosen value between $0.8$ and $1.2$, then clipped back to $[0,1] $ before being mapped to [-1,1].
+For training the model, we use data augmentation, including random shifts with a maximum distance of 20 pixels, random rotations { of multiples of 90 degrees}, vertical and horizontal flips, as well as multiplying each pixel in the image by a single randomly chosen value between $0.8$ and $1.2$, then clipped back to $[0,1] $ before being mapped to [-1,1] for DDPM training or DDRM sampling.

 We train our 40-million parameter DDPM neural network for $300'000$ optimizer steps, using the DDPM training algorithm described in \cite{ho2020denoisingdiffusionprobabilisticmodels}.
 We use PyTorch's AdamW \citep{2017arXiv171105101L} with $\beta_1 = 0.9$ and $\beta_2 = 0.999$ and weight decay $1\times10^{-2}$.
-The learning rate follows a linear schedule from optimizer step $0$ to $15'000$, going from $2\times 10^{-7}$ to $2\times10^{-4}$.
-Then we use a cosine annealing schedule \citep{2016arXiv160803983L}.
+The learning rate follows a linear schedule from optimizer step $0$ to $15'000$, going from $2\times 10^{-7}$ to $2\times10^{-4}$, then we use a cosine annealing schedule \citep{2016arXiv160803983L}.
+The model was compiled using \texttt{torch.compile} with the \texttt{inductor} backend in \texttt{max-autotune} mode with static shapes (\texttt{dynamic=False)}.
 This gives us a model that is able to generate images from our training dataset unconditionally, starting from Gaussian noise.

+As an additional test image, we use an image of the radio galaxy { 3c353} from~\cite{2023MNRAS.518..604T}.
+We create several $150 \times 150 $ pixel cutouts of this radio galaxy through cropping and resampling.